"Love & Friendship", Ch. 22: Taking Kaitlyn to School on Monday Morning, January 31st, 1/28/13 Gratiana Lovelace

 [From time to time, I will illustrate my story with my "ideal" actors cast in these roles:

-British actor Richard Armitage and American actress Diane Lane and others.]
+British actor Richard Armitage as Robert and American actress Diane Lane as Lydia, the 1940's child actress Margaret O'Brien as Kaitlyn, Alfre Woodward as Social Worker Marla Washington, and others.] [(1ab) Story Logo]

 Author's Mature Content Note: "Love & Friendship" is a romantic love story set amidst contemporary times.
 As such there will be some passages in this story involving heartfelt love scenes or other sauciness (R rated) and some passages involving highly dramatic moments.
 I will label the maturity rating of those chapters accordingly.
 Otherwise, the general rating for this story is PG or PG-13 due to mature situations and topics.
 If you are unable or unwilling to attend a movie with the ratings that I provide, then please do not read those chapters.
 This is my disclaimer.